 My doctors offered confidence and assurance along with peace and hope.
 Each doctor, nurse and care provider was uplifting and compassionate.
 I felt as though God’s love came across in volumes, shining brightly from each person.
 Everyone went the extra mile for me and my family.
 Debbe’s concerns were always met with love and compassion and acted on.

-During my treatment at CTCA, I also benefitted from many supportive therapies, including nutrition therapy, naturopathic medicine, mind-body medicine and spiritual support.
+During my treatment at CTCA, I also benefitted from many integrative oncology services, including nutrition therapy, naturopathic medicine, mind-body medicine and spiritual support.

 I stayed in the local Country Inns & Suites as I went through chemotherapy and radiation treatment.
 The accommodations were very convenient, clean and affordable.
 I then returned home for a month and a half before I came back to CTCA for the operation.

 My journey with cancer was filled with mountaintops and valleys, but CTCA was there to help smooth out some of those valleys and make my journey more bearable.
 I miss the friends I made at CTCA very much, but I always look forward to returning for my yearly checkup and visit.